Where to find encouragement, challenge, and new ways of thinking

 Dipping into Twitter for professional reasons can be a challenge.
 On one hand, Twitter has a reputation as a dynamic resource, where ideas and events can be shared easily, and conversations happen between people who would otherwise never meet.
 On the other hand, comment threads can often give way to distracting flame wars and verbal fisticuffs.
 This element can make Twitter an inconstant platform for career-minded people.

 The trick to a robust professional twitter feed is finding great accounts to follow, where comments provide food for thought, and reshares are well considered.
-As a company, Reliance Foundry provides products to match the vision of urban designers, architects, and planners, by providing site furnishings that deal with traffic in our bollard, traffic management, and bike parking product lines.
+As a company, Reliance Foundry provides products to match the vision of urban designers, architects, and planners, by providing site furnishings that deal with traffic in our bollard, and bike parking product lines.
 In order to stay informed of the conversations between urban planning professionals, we follow a lot of feeds, and have found some consistently thought-provoking accounts.
 We are highlighting a sample that tackle big ideas and offer brass-tacks implementation strategies to help cities thrive.

 Check out our growing Twitter list of Urbanists & Planners for these accounts and more!